Neighborhood Info Without The Neighborhood Drama. Learn more

 Canva

-One additional note, while you’re checking your foundation for crevices, look at your dryer vent.
-Dryer vents are another common way pests get inside your home, and you’ll want to be sure that it’s secured tightly and outfitted with a mesh screen.
+While you’re checking your foundation for crevices, pay close attention to your dryer vent — another common way pests get into your home.
+Make sure your vents are secured tightly and have a mesh screen.

 Replace Screens and Weather Stripping